NCI Project Director for HSRI

 Dr. Stephanie Giordano is a Research Associate at HSRI and leads training and quality assurance activities on both NCI and NCI-AD.
 Her areas of expertise includes survey implementation methodology and techniques (including population-specific techniques), surveyor training, quality assurance, stakeholder engagement, and user-friendly dissemination of information.
 She holds a doctorate degree from Northeastern University and a Master’s Degree in Ethics and Public Policy from Suffolk University.

-Ms. Hiersteiner is the Coordinator for National Core Indicators (NCI).
+Ms. Hiersteiner is the Assistant Director for National Core Indicators (NCI).
+Her areas of expertise include project coordination, data management and data analysis, report writing, and editing.
+She has contributed to numerous technical reports, data briefs, manuscripts, and training/TA materials.
+Dorothy also currently directs the NCI Staff Stability Survey.
 She holds a Master’s degree in Public Policy from the Heller School of Social Policy and Management at Brandeis University in Waltham, Ma.

 Rachel develops and maintains custom software applications for a number of projects throughout HSRI.
 She is skilled in both client- and server-side web programming, and has extensive knowledge of several database management systems.
 In addition to her dedication to the populations served by HSRI, Rachel is interested in user interface, reporting, and building out management tools for the systems’ users.